d-kja/manga-hub/README.md

 -   Sass:

 I can't quite keep up with the amount of time that I have to make this using solely sass, my solution is either mix a framework such as tailwind or I can just use the framework it self

+-   Other:

--   For now imma use a json mock and later on switch to a proper backend (Node/MongoDB) or use a REST API
+For now imma use a json mock and later on switch to a proper backend (Node/MongoDB) or use a REST API

 ## Others